David Lang (Civil War)

-David Lang (May 9, 1838 - December 13, 1917) was a land surveyor, Confederate States Army officer during the American Civil War, civil engineer, and Florida politician.
+David Lang (May 9, 1838 - December 13, 1917) was a land surveyor, Confederate States Army officer during the American Civil War, and Florida politician.

 Early life

 Lang was born in Camden County, Georgia.
 He attended the Georgia Military Institute in Marietta, graduating in the Class of 1857 and ranked 4th of 16.
 He moved to Suwannee County, Florida, and became a surveyor.